 At some point that party had to end, and for me it was when we graduated from college and moved out of our parents’ respective homes.
 I moved into a Boston-area apartment with Steve, our drummer, and was introduced to the brutally unsatisfying world of 2004-era low-end electronic drums.
 It was pretty bad, but I still got a lot better, and every couple of weekends Steve and I would simply drive back to his parents house and play there.
 We never really solved the problem; we just sort of mitigated it.

-About a year after that I got married and moved into a place in Providence, RI with no drums of any sort; I had to settle for a mid-90's drum machine that I least I could program.
+About a year after that I got married and moved into a place in Providence, RI with no drums of any sort; I had to settle for a mid-90’s drum machine that at least I could program.
 It was even less satisfying, but the performance was a little better.
 When my wife convinced me to move out to Cleveland so she could take a cool job offer, one of my bribes was a basement of my own in the midwest-cheap Ohio suburbs and a drumset.
 We bought it before our (admittedly terrible) furniture even arrived, so for a few days I had an iMac, a half-inflated air mattress, and a drum set sitting in my basement, which pretty much set the tone for my time in Cleveland.

 Finding a home for our drums